ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables synchronous data insertion into a [Distributed](../../engines/table-engines/special/distributed.md#distributed) table.

 By default, when inserting data into a `Distributed` table, the ClickHouse server sends data to cluster nodes in asynchronous mode.
-When `insert_distributed_sync=1`, the data is processed synchronously, and the `INSERT` operation succeeds only after all the data is saved on all nodes.
+When `insert_distributed_sync=1`, the data is processed synchronously, and the `INSERT` operation succeeds only after all the data is saved on all shards (at least one replica for each shard if `internal_replication` is true).

 Possible values: